Updated 08/12/25

 While the general rule under AB 12 limits security deposits to one month’s rent, there are specific exceptions that allow certain landlords to demand higher deposits under certain conditions:

-• The landlord must be a natural person or a limited liability company (LLC) where all members are natural persons.
+- The landlord must be a natural person or a limited liability company (LLC) where all members are natural persons.
+For eligibility, AB 12 explicitly recognizes certain family trusts as qualifying “natural person” ownership (e.g., a revocable living trust where the settlors and beneficiaries are related).

-• Service Member Protection: An important exception within the exceptions is the special consideration for service members.
+- Service Member Protection: An important exception within the exceptions is the special consideration for service members.
 Even if a landlord meets the above criteria, they cannot demand more than one month’s rent as a security deposit if the prospective tenant is a service member.
-This provision ensures that service members, who often face unique financial and relocation challenges, receive additional protection and support.
+The law also bars refusing to rent to a service member because of this deposit limit, reinforcing protections for those who often face unique financial and relocation challenges.

 Implications of AB 12